-The four bin collection service started on 3 February 2020 in major townships and was fully rolled out in remaining areas of the shire in July 2021.
-The four streams consist of glass-only (purple lid), comingled recycling (yellow lid), FOGO (Food Organics Garden Organics) (lime green), and rubbish/general waste (red lid).
+The four-bin collection service started on 3 February 2020 in major townships and was fully rolled out in remaining areas of the Shire in July 2021.

 This service aligns with the objectives and goals of the Waste and Resource Recovery Management Strategy 2021-2026.
 The central focus of the strategy is the diversion of waste from landfill.

-The Kerbside Collection and Associated Services Charge Policy outlines how the four-bin collection service works.
+The Kerbside Collection and Associated Services Charge Policy outlines how the four-bin service works.

-Under the State Government’s Circular Economy Policy released in February 2020, all Victorian councils must have a standard four-bin system or equivalent by 2030 to achieve more and better recycling and less landfill.
+Under the Victorian Government’s Circular Economy Policy released in February 2020, all Victorian councils must have a standard four-bin system or equivalent by 2030 to achieve more and better recycling and less landfill.

 Additionally, Victoria is running out of landfill space, which can increase the cost to dispose of waste, which attracts a fee known as the ‘EPA Waste levy’.
 This cost is passed directly onto ratepayers through the waste charge on your rates notice.
-By introducing the four bin system, we can minimize future cost increases by diverting materials away from landfill.
+By introducing the four-bin system, we can minimise future cost increases by diverting materials away from landfill.

 Achievements so far

-We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2022 we completed two years of the new service.
+We are one of the first councils in Victoria to have introduced a four-bin system, and in February 2024 we celebrated four years of the new service.

-- 21,196 tonnes of FOGO material sent to BIOMIX in Stanhope and is being turned into Australian standard compost.
+- 37,012 tonnes of FOGO material was sent to Biomix in Stanhope and is being turned into Australian standard compost.

-- 8,468 tonnes of comingled recycling was sent to APR in Truganina for processing of paper/cardboard, steel, aluminium, and plastics categories 1, 2 and 5.
+- 10,668 tonnes of recycling was sent to APR in Truganina for processing of paper/cardboard, steel, aluminium and hard plastic.

-We know our community is committed to reducing waste and we thank you for your cooperation during this transition.
-Together we can continue to reduce waste to keep our shire beautiful and sustainable.
+Together we can continue to reduce waste to keep our Shire beautiful and sustainable.